maximumstock/hex-database-api/docs/md/v1/index.md

 **Strings**

 `name` and `sub_type` are searched for by looking for objects whose `name`/`sub_type` contains the value you provide.
-Those searches are case-insensitive, while the rest are simple lookups for matching string.
+Those searches are case-insensitive, while the rest are simple lookups for matching strings.

 * `name`
 * `sub_type`
 * `faction`
 * `rarity`
 * `set_number`
+* `uuid`

 **Integers**